jacob13smith/COMP8047-Project/docs/Future Enhancements.md

 - Unit testing for all internally created functions
   - For a production-level system, I would want to have unit tests to test all components and integrations with eachother.
 This would be too much work for the time constraint of this project.

+- Provider-specific permissions per record/record type
+  - Currently, if a provider is permitted to access a patient file (blockchain), they will get access to all the patient records.
+It would be ideal to have the ability to restrict which types or records or indicidual records a specific provider is given access for.

+- Healthcare provider discovery system

+- Remote access request by new provider